 Our Product Candidate and Development Programs

-We are leveraging our precision oncology platform to develop a pipeline of oral small molecule product candidates that structurally correct other p53 hotspot mutations to restore their wild-type function and product candidates that target other p53-related cancers.
+We are leveraging our precision oncology platform to develop a pipeline of oral small molecule product candidates.
 We own worldwide commercial rights to all of our programs.
 An overview of our development pipeline is shown in the table below.